StarRocks/starrocks/docs/developers/development-environment/ide-setup.md

 ### FE

 FE development is simple because you can compile it in MacOS directly.
-Just enter `fe` folder and run the command  `mvn install -DskipTests` 。
+Just enter `fe` folder and run the command `mvn install -DskipTests`.

 Then you can use IDEA to open `fe` folder directly, everything is ok.